cmuchancel/C2G/README.md

 # SysML v2 Diagram Generator

 A lightweight command-line tool that converts a subset of SysML v2 text into Graphviz diagrams.
-Use it to quickly visualize block definitions, part relationships, BusbySim-style item/port connections, and inheritance without leaving your editor.
+The renderer understands BusbySim-style packages, ports, items, actions, and state machines so the resulting graphics resemble the hand-crafted mock-ups commonly used in BusbySim documentation.

 ## Features
-- Parses `block` declarations, `part` properties, BusbySim `item`/`port` constructs, and `extends` relationships from SysML v2 text
+- Parses `package` bodies with attributes, BusbySim `item def` declarations, `part` blocks (including ports and actions), and `state` machines with transitions
+- Still understands simple SysML v2 `block`/`part`/`extends` syntax for legacy inputs
 - Emits Graphviz DOT by default, with optional PNG or SVG rendering when Graphviz is installed
 - Accepts input from files or standard input for easy integration with other tooling